wavefrontHQ/wavefront-sdk-java/README.md

 # Welcome to Wavefront's Java SDK

-The Wavefront by VMware Java SDK is the core library that sends raw data from your Java application to Wavefront using a `WavefrontSender` interface.
-The data that is then stored as metrics, histograms, and trace data.
+Wavefront by VMware Java SDK lets you send raw data from your Java application to Wavefront using a `WavefrontSender` interface.
+The data is then stored as metrics, histograms, and trace data.
 This SDK is also referred to as the Wavefront Sender SDK for Java.

-Although this is mostly used by the other Wavefront Java SDKs to send data to Wavefront, you can directly use this SDK too.
-For example, to send data directly from a data store or CSV file to Wavefront.
+Although this library is mostly used by the other Wavefront Java SDKs to send data to Wavefront, you can also use this SDK directly.
+For example, you can send data directly from a data store or CSV file to Wavefront.

 **Before you start implementing, let us make sure you are using the correct SDK!**